simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 - the transaction descriptions can be changed with `--close-desc=DESC` and `--open-desc=DESC`
 - the account to transfer to/from can be changed with `--close-acct=ACCT` and `--open-acct=ACCT`
 - the accounts to be closed/opened can be changed with `ACCTQUERY` (account query arguments).
+- the closing/opening dates can be changed with `-e DATE` (a report end date)

 By default just one destination/source posting will be used, with its amount left implicit.
 With `--x/--explicit`, the amount will be shown explicitly,